O365/python-o365/docs/source/getting_started.rst

 There are currently three authentication methods:

 * `Authenticate on behalf of a user <https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph%2Fapi%2F1.0&view=graph-rest-1.0/>`_: Any user will give consent to the app to access its resources.
-This oauth flow is called authorization code grant flow.
+This OAuth flow is called authorization code grant flow.
 This is the default authentication method used by this library.

 * `Authenticate on behalf of a user (public) <https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph%2Fapi%2F1.0&view=graph-rest-1.0/>`_: Same as the former but for public apps where the client secret can't be secured.
 Client secret is not required.

 * `Authenticate with your own identity <https://docs.microsoft.com/en-us/graph/auth-v2-service?context=graph%2Fapi%2F1.0&view=graph-rest-1.0>`_: This will use your own identity (the app identity).
-This oauth flow is called client credentials grant flow.
+This OAuth flow is called client credentials grant flow.

 .. note::